zmnbgd/100DaysOfSwiftUIBootCamp/READ.md

    3.</b> How to unwrap optionals with nil coalescing
    - Optional: When should you use nil coalescing in Swift?
    - Test: Nil coalescing
+   -

+   4.</b> How to handle multiple optionals using optional chaining